RyanBaer42/apartment_scraper/README.md

 - cd into the repository
 - Install NPM packages by running npm install in your terminal
 - Start the server by running npm start in the server directory
-- Start the front end applciation by running npm start in the scraper_fe directory
+- Start the front end application by running npm start in the scraper_fe directory
 - After starting the server, the project will run at http://localhost:3000/

 ### Preview of App: